-Lapoint – one of the bigger surf camp chains (if you want to call it like this) offer a unique surf experience in Ahangama, Sri Lanka. (+ in Bali, Costa Rica, Morocco, Portugal and Norway – WOW!)
+Lapoint – one of the bigger surf camp chains (if you want to call it like this) offers a unique surf experience in Ahangama, Sri Lanka. (+ in Bali, Costa Rica, Morocco, Portugal, and Norway – WOW!)
 As I myself like to read reviews before booking an accommodation – especially when speaking of a surf camp where so many different factors are important – here is mine from my one-week stay at the Beach Villa at the Lapoint in Sri Lanka.

 The accommodation is exclusive, the rooms are very clean – including Air Condition – and the bathrooms are super fancy.
 The rooms are big, so don’t bother about not having enough space.
 My personal tip: If you are staying in a dorm at the Beach Villa, ask for a bed in the room upstairs – so you have a terrace as well.
-Both, the Beach as well as the Garden Villa have a pool, an open living room as well as a TV to watch surf movies and you can connect your own music to the loud speakers.
+Both, the Beach as well as the Garden Villa have a pool, an open living room as well as a TV to watch surf movies and you can connect your own music to the loudspeakers.

 The biggest minus I see is, that it is a Scandinavian surf camp.
 Most of the people working there speak Swedish or Norwegian and most of the guests too.
-Therefore not a lot English is spoken which sometimes made me feel a little bit uncomfortable.
+Therefore not a lot of English is spoken which sometimes made me feel a little bit uncomfortable.
 E.g. as I was sitting in the middle of a group of people and they were talking and laughing and although I discussed it with one of the surf instructors as well and he admitted that they know, that this is an issue at the camp, it did not improve throughout the week.
 I had the impression it’s not that good for people traveling solo, I had big groups of friends in the camp, but this is something the camp can´t influence.
 There were one or two other girls traveling alone, but they stayed at the other house and as they were Scandinavian as well it did not matter.

 Although breakfast and dinner are included as well as the usage of the surfboards and the accommodations are very high standard I have to admit, that I think that it is a little bit expensive.
 I paid around € 750,- for one week.
-Lunch and Air Port Pick Up are not included and on my opinion overrated in comparison to the other prices in Sri Lanka.
-BUT at it is stated with it´s image as a “fancy” surf camp you know the prices ahead and should calculate higher when staying in such a camp.
+Lunch and Air Port Pick Up are not included and in my opinion overrated in comparison to the other prices in Sri Lanka.
+BUT at it is stated with its image as a “fancy” surf camp you know the prices ahead and should calculate higher when staying in such a camp.

-The surf lessons itself were ok, I was in level 2, which means you can paddle out, take a wave and would love to improve on your turn and the ride.
+The surf lessons themselves were ok, I was in level 2, which means you can paddle out, take a wave, and would love to improve on your turn and the ride.
 The groups consist of 5 to 7, which is very good.
 We sometimes even had lessons with two teachers being out there with us in the water.
 I really learned a lot about reading the waves, but I have to admit, that I really would have loved to have more feedback.
 Once a week a theory lesson is given in the evening which I found very interesting and informative.

-All in all I would recommend the Lapoint Surf camp in Sri Lanka to you, if you can afford it 😉
+All in all, I would recommend the Lapoint Surf camp in Sri Lanka to you if you can afford it 😉